adedner/dune-fempy/doc/index.rst

 #.
 First off some remarks on getting the package to work: an easy way of testing
    but also developing code within the `Dune`_ python framework is to use `docker`_.
 Working from the git sources is also discussed.
 #.
-A simple scalar, non linear time dependent partial differential equation
+A scalar Laplace problem and a simple scalar, non linear time dependent partial
+   differential equation
    is used to describe the basic concepts.
 This leads through the steps required to set up the problem, solve the system of equations, and visualize the results.
 After this introduction we discuss how to use different solver backends (including build in solvers, solvers and preconditioners available in `dune-istl`_, `scipy`_, `petsc`_ and also `petsc4py`_ see also :cite:`PETSc-Paper,SciPy-Paper`).
+   The introduction ends with an overview of how more complicated boundary conditions are defined.
-   We then provide more detail on how to use the `Dune`_ grid interface, construct a grid using different formats including for example `GMsh`_ but also using simple python structures like dictionaries for describing general unstructured grids is available.
+#.
+We then provide more detail on how to use the `Dune`_ grid interface,
+   construct a grid using different formats including for example `GMsh`_ but also using simple python structures like dictionaries for describing general unstructured grids is available.